openmrs/openmrs-contrib-rest-api-docs/location.md

 * #### List location attribute sub resources by own UUID and parent location UUID.

-     Retrieve an <b>attribute</b> sub resources of a <b>location</b> resource.Returns a `404 Not Found` status if attribute not exists.
-If you are not logged in to perform this action, a `401 Unauthorized` status returned.
+     Retrieve an <b>attribute</b> sub resources of a <b>location</b> resource.Returns a `404 Not Found` status if the attribute not exists.
+If the user are not logged in to perform this action, a `401 Unauthorized` status returned.

     ```console